Blendify/blender-manual/blender_docs/manual/editors/timeline.rst

 Bind Camera to Markers :kbd:`Ctrl-B`
    This is used switch cameras during animation.
    It binds the active camera to the selected markers.
    First select a camera.
 Then select the marker(s).
-Then use the function.
+Then use the tool.

 Marker Menu